samuelkutz/SVM/README.md

 # SVM (Support Vector Machine) in Julia

-This project aims to provide a simple implementation of a Support Vector Machine (SVM) for classification tasks.
+This Julia package provides a simple implementation of a Support Vector Machine (SVM) for classification tasks.
 The SVM is a supervised machine learning model that can be used for both linear and non-linear classification.

-The main point of this whole work is to implement the original [Sequential Minimal Opimization](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-98-14.pdf) algorithm based on the pseudocode from John Platt.

-##### _We are planning in turning this project into a package just for the fun of it_
+##### _We are working in turning this project into a package_

 ## Installation